port-labs/port-docs/docs/setup-your-port/setup-catalog/entities.md

 - Make a **REST POST** request to the URL `https://api.getport.io/v0.1/entities?upsert=true`

-  This request will the `upsert` flag set to `true` will overwrite the entity if it exists, and will create it if not.
+  This request with the `upsert` flag set to `true` will overwrite the entity if it exists, and will create it if not.
   The request body is the same as creating a new entity, just with the additional flag `upsert=true`.

 - Make a **REST PUT** request to the URL `https://api.getport.io/v0.1/entities/{entity_identifier}`

   A PUT request has the same body as a POST request and it will simply overwrite the entity if it exists.
-It will return an error code if the entity does not exist (based on identidier-match).
+It will return an error code if the entity does not exist (based on identifier-match).

 - Make a **REST PATCH** request to the URL `https://api.getport.io/v0.1/entities/{entity_identifier}`

   A PATCH request has a specific format that allows precise changes in an existing entity, for example:

-    - To Edit a specific property, let say: `slackChannel`, send a PATCH request with the following body:
+    - To Edit a specific property, let's say: `slackChannel`, send a PATCH request with the following body:
         ```json
-        'properties': {"chart-name": "new chart"}
+        'properties': {"slackChannel": "#my-awesome-channel"}
         ```

-## Deleting blueprints
+## Deleting entities

 :::danger
-A blueprint cannot be restored after deletion!
+An entity cannot be restored after deletion!
 :::

 In order to delete an entity you can: